kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 The Cluster controller does not handle these fields directly.
 Instead, the provider-specific actuator receives the `ProviderSpec` as part of the Cluster object and sets the `ProviderStatus` to reflect the status of the cluster infrastructure.

 This proposal outlines the replacement of these provider-specific embedded fields by references to objects managed by a provider controller, effectively eliminating the actuator interface.
 The new objects are introduced and the cooperation between the Cluster controller and the Cluster Infrastructure Controller is outlined.
-This process introduces a new field `InfrastructureState` which reflects the state of the provisioning process.
+This process introduces a new field `InfrastructureReady` which reflects the state of the provisioning process.

 ## Motivation